Skip to main content

 Transitory rules:

-Regulations: Transitional provision twenty-second Law IRPF
+Regulations: Twenty-second transitional provision Law IRPF

-Now, in the case of dismissal or termination by the worker's will that are a consequence of employment regulation files, processed in accordance with article 51 of the Workers' Statute, approved prior to March 8, 2009 and dismissals caused by the causes provided for in letter c) of article 52 of the Workers' Statute prior to said date , the exempt amount will be constituted by the amount of 20 days of salary per year worked, with periods of time less than a year being prorated by month, with a maximum of 12 monthly payments.
+Now, in the case of dismissal or termination at the will of the employee that are a consequence of employment regulation files, processed in accordance with article 51 of the Workers' Statute, approved before March 8, 2009 and dismissals produced by the causes provided for in letter c) of article 52 of the Workers' Statute prior to said date , the exempt amount will be constituted by the sum of 20 days of salary for each year worked, prorating by months the periods of time less than a year, with a maximum of 12 monthly payments.